jcs/rubywarden/README.md

 It will prompt you for the master password you already created, and then convert and import as many items as it can.

+This tool operates on the SQLite database directly (not through its REST API) so you can run it offline.

 ### License